quicbit-js/qb-json-next/readme.md

 ## Adding Custom Rules to Parsing

-Though qb-json-tokv uses bit manipulation, I have tried to make the rules as readable as possible so even if you aren't comfortable with bit twiddling, you may understand and modify the parse rules.
+Though qb-json-next uses bit manipulation, I have tried to make the rules as readable as possible so even if you aren't comfortable with bit twiddling, you may understand and modify the parse rules.
 Can you see how to make parsing tolerant of trailing commas by looking at the states below? (the answer is at the bottom of this section).